Part-time Home/EU postgraduate student funding

 You will not be eligible to apply for a fee waiver if you are able to obtain a postgraduate loan from Student Finance England for your course.
 This rule will allow the Waiver Scheme to support students who have no alternative method for paying for their tuition fees.

-Please note: Existing recipients of the fee waiver will remain unaffected up until the completion of their current studies, providing they continue to meet the qualifying criteria outlined in point one (below).
+Please note: Existing recipients of the fee waiver will remain unaffected up until the completion of their current studies, providing they continue to meet the qualifying criteria outlined below:

-- Part-time postgraduate students who have been in receipt of a means tested benefit continuously for at least six months prior to either 1 September 2016 or 1 January 2017 (dependent on your course start date) or
+- Part-time postgraduate students who have been in receipt of a means-tested benefit continuously for at least six months prior to either Sunday 1 September 2019 or Wednesday 1 January 2020 (dependent on your course start date).

-- New for 2016/17, care leavers can now apply for a fee waiver without needing to be in receipt of the qualifying benefits.
+- Care leavers can now apply for a fee waiver without needing to be in receipt of the qualifying benefits.
 To qualify, you must have been in local authority care for three months between the ages of 11 to 16 and not returned to live with parents since then.
 If you meet this criteria, please let us know by emailing firstname.lastname@example.org.

 To qualify for a UWE Bristol fee waiver for your postgraduate part-time course, you need to be:

-- In receipt of a means-tested benefit on 1 September 2016 (or 1 January 2017 if you are starting your programme in January 2017), and continuously for the previous six months or a care leaver.
+- in receipt of a means-tested benefit on Sunday 1 September 2019 (or Wednesday 1 January 2020 if you are starting your programme in January 2020), and continuously for the previous six months or a care leaver.

-If you meet the above criteria, UWE Bristol will consider a waiver of 75 per cent of your tuition fees for this academic year.
+If you meet the above criteria, UWE Bristol will consider a waiver of 75% of your tuition fees for the 2019/20 academic year.